meleu/effective-software-testing-ruby/03-structural-testing-and-code-coverage/README.md

 ## Main takeaways

+### Code Coverage

+**Code coverage should not be used as a number to be achieved**.
+Rather, coverage tools should be used to support developers in performing structural testing (that is, understanding what parts are not covered and why).

 ### Video explaining MC/DC

 Here's a video with the author of the book explaining the process of "Modified Condition/Decision Coverage" (aka MC/DC):

 <https://youtu.be/HzmnCVaICQ4>

+### Mutation Testing

+At the end of the chapter the Mutation Testing technique is mentioned, but with no examples.
+The concept is pretty cool and it seems to be an valuable technique, but using Aniche's words:

+> As a community, we are taking steps toward a solution, but we are not there yet.

+I've googled about mutation testing in Ruby.

+The [mutant gem](https://github.com/mbj/mutant) seems to be the most mature gem for mutation testing in Ruby, however it requires a license to be used (free for open source projects, check their README).
+I didn't try it.

+Another gem I stumble upon while googling was [crude-mutant](https://github.com/kellysutton/crude-mutant).
+I followed the instructions in the README and unfortunately it didn't work.

 ## Caveats